jlpteaching/comparch/modules/gem5/_posts/2000-03-01-assignment1.md

 In this assignment you are going to:

-- see a pactical demonstration of the Iron Law of computer architecture,
+- see a practical demonstration of the Iron Law of computer architecture,
 - measure the performance differences of a single-cycle like processor vs an in-order pipelined processor,
 - see how the measured performance scales as CPU clock frequency changes,
 - and see the effect of memory bandwidth and latency on measured performance.